About

 The Dean of Guernsey

 The Very Reverend Tim Barker has been the Dean of Guernsey since November 2015.
 He is the senior Anglican priest in the Bailiwick of Guernsey, and has responsibility for leading and supporting the mission and ministry of our parishes.
 Tim was previously Archdeacon of Lincoln.
-He is a Canon of Winchester Cathedral.
+He is a Canon of Salisbury Cathedral.
 Until July 2021, he was a member of the Church of England's General Synod.
 The Channel Islands deans are currently represented by General Synod by the Very Reverend Mike Keirle, Dean of Jersey.

 Tim is assisted by the Reverend Penny Graysmith and the Reverend Jon Honour, the Vice Deans.